- Developers

 This being an iterative project using the Agile methodology, my recommendation is that you use the tried-and-tested ‘Scrum’ technique.
 It’s eminently suited to iterative development, where a compact and cross-functional team works on iterations called the ‘Sprint’.
 A ‘Scrum’ team has the following roles:

-• A ‘Scrum master’, who is the PM.
+- A ‘Scrum master’ is the PM.
 The PM should be conversant with the project management best practices.

-• A ‘Product owner’ (PO), who provides features and requirements, in a document, called the ‘Product backlog’.
+- A ‘Product owner’ (PO) who provides features and requirements in a document is called the ‘Product backlog.’

 Managing the Emoji App Development Project

 The scrum team estimates the features in the product backlog.
 This provides sufficient information to plan each sprint.
-The scrum master then plans the sprints along with the rest of the team, by assigning features to individual sprints.
+The scrum master then plans the sprints with the rest of the team by assigning features to individual sprints.

 Hire expert developers for your next project

-As the work of the sprint progresses, the team conducts a ‘Daily stand-up meeting’.
+As the work of the sprint progresses, the team conducts a ‘Daily stand-up meeting.’
 This allows everyone to report the status of his or her work.
-This also enables the scrum master to make note of issues and resolve them.
+This also enables the scrum master to note and resolve issues.

 At the end of the sprint, the features should be demonstrably ready.
 The scrum team then conducts a ‘Sprint review meeting’.
 They demonstrate the features to the project stakeholders.
-Provided the features are working as per the requirements, the project stakeholders approve the sprint.
+The project stakeholders approve the sprint if the features are working as per the requirements.

 A project like this also requires an effective project management tool.
 You can consider “Asana”, which is a popular tool to manage Agile projects.
 Read our guide to Agile PM tools to find more examples.